 In addition, we have an exposure to oil prices in two forms.
 The first is in the prices of oil-based materials in our products, which are primarily the plastics and other components that we include in our finished products.
 The second is in the cost of delivery and freight, which would be passed on by the carriers that we use in the form of higher rates.
-We record freight-in as a cost of sales and freight-out in operating expenses.
 Rising oil prices may have an adverse effect on cost of sales and operating expenses.
+In fact, we have already seen oil price increases immediately after the invasion by Russia into Ukraine.